Right of Way/Easements

 Permanent structures or buildings are not allowed within utility easements.

-MVEA requires that trees be planted far enough away from all vaults and above ground equipment so that, at maturity, a ten foot (10) area on all sides of the equipment is maintained for access.
+MVEA requires that trees be planted far enough away from all vaults and above-ground equipment so that, at maturity, 10 foot area on all sides of the equipment is maintained for access.
 Upkeep and maintenance of landscaping in a utility easement is the responsibility of the property owner.